colin-gourlay/sundown-sessions/src/content/artists/p/propaganda/index.md

 Derek Forbes, Brian McGee, Michael Mertens, Betsi Miller This line-up fizzled out in 1991.

 By 1998 Mertens was working again with Brücken and Freytag, and in 1999 Propaganda's website announced a new album was being recorded.
 This line-up were set to sign with EastWest, but this was not to be, and the album remains unreleased, although recordings leaked via the internet.
-Some of the tracks were recorded by Brücken's act Onetwo and released on "[m=286115]".
+Some of the tracks were recorded by Brücken's act Onetwo and released on "Instead".

 In 2004 Mertens, Freytag, Brücken and Dörper reunited for a performance of Dr. Mabuse to benefit The Prince's Trust and to celebrate Trevor Horn's 25 years in the music industry.